locnguyenx/locnguyenx.github.io/_posts/2016-09-08-Moqui screen and form.md

 ### Children elements

 #### subscreens-item
 One way to add a subscreen.
 This is most commonly used to refer to a subscreen that is located in another application, another part of this application, that is not in any application and is meant to be shared, or is in a different type of location than the parent screen.

 One subscreens-item is active at a time, meaning that screen is shown and the tab/etc for that screen is highlighted.

 #### conditional-default
-    use a `condition`, which is a Groovy condition expression (evaluates to a boolean) used to determine if the specified subscreens item is the one to use by default instead of the on specified in the subscreens.@default-item attribute.
+Use a `condition`, which is a Groovy condition expression (evaluates to a boolean) used to determine if the specified subscreens item is the one to use by default instead of the on specified in the subscreens.@default-item attribute.

 ## subscreens-menu